 Case Study 1: BRAIN Initiative

-[case derived from Kalil, T., phone interview with Policy Design Lab, August 1, 2016 and Chun, M. and Martin, C., phone interview with Policy Design Lab, August 11, 2016]
+[case derived from Kalil, T., phone interview , August 1, 2016 and Chun, M. and Martin, C., phone interview , August 11, 2016]

 Summary:

 The BRAIN Initiative -- Brain Research through Advancing Innovative Neurotechnologies -- was unveiled in April 2013 as a multi-agency Grand Challenge [crosslink GC].
 The main goal was “To accelerate development of new technologies that advance understanding of the brain, [thereby] enabling researchers to produce dynamic pictures of the brain that show how individual brain cells and complex neural circuits interact at the speed of thought” [“A Strategy for American Innovation”, National Economic Council and Office of Science and Technology Policy, October 2015].The BRAIN Initiative brings the scientific community together with Federal and private funding partners to advance progress.
 The BRAIN Initiative exemplifies a complex, multi-pronged issue best addressed by a “whole-of-government” approach with widespread agency coordination in conjunction with significant private investment: Since its launch in April 2013, five Federal agencies have invested in the effort, with the Intelligence Advanced Research Projects Activity (IARPA) joining the Defense Advanced Research Projects Agency (DARPA), the National Institutes of Health (NIH), the National Science Foundation (NSF), and the Food and Drug Administration (FDA).
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016]
+[Kalil, T., phone interview , August 1, 2016]

-The call to action
+The call to action:

 The launch of the BRAIN Initiative began with a single question – “What do you believe are the moonshots of the 21st century?” -- that former Office of Science and Technology Policy (OSTP) deputy director Tom Kalil asked of the The Kavli Foundation.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016] Neuroscience research is one of the foundation’s priorities.
+[Kalil, T., phone interview , August 1, 2016] Neuroscience research is one of the foundation’s priorities.
 Having witnessed a two to three year lag time before comprehensive reports would reach their desks, White House leadership wanted to directly engage with the scientific community; “We needed to hear those voices as clearly as possible,” said Tom Kalil.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016] Dr. Miyoung Chun, Vice President of science programs at Kavli, was an enthusiastic collaborator, agreeing that “Science is very dynamic; the frontier of science is not two years ago; it’s today.”
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+[Kalil, T., phone interview , August 1, 2016] Dr. Miyoung Chun, Vice President of science programs at Kavli, was an enthusiastic collaborator, agreeing that “Science is very dynamic; the frontier of science is not two years ago; it’s today.”
+[Chun, M., phone interview , August 11, 2016]

 How the collaboration developed:

 After the initial conversation between Kalil and Kavli, the foundation kept an eye out for possible answers to the moonshot question.
 At a September 2011 meeting between the Kavli Foundation, Allen Institute, and Gatsby Foundation, the seed of an idea emerged that Dr. Chun shared with OSTP.
-[Martin, C., Personal communication with Policy Design Lab, December 20, 2016].
+[Martin, C., Personal communication , December 20, 2016].
 From there, a workshop was held to invite ideas from top scientists and scope out an initiative that would focus on brain research.
 Kavli convened top experts from a broad spectrum of physical sciences to identify the key obstacles preventing scientific advancement in areas of brain research.
 At the convening, a shared understanding emerged about key obstacles stalling progress.
 Neuroscientists observed how far they were from a theory about how a brain encodes and processes information, focusing on the idea of “missing middle” in what could be observed of the entire neural circuit in real-time.
 From reflecting on how the field had advanced in the past, it was clear that new tools and new methods had been essential for answering frontier challenges.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016]
+[Kalil, T., phone interview , August 1, 2016]